How to Make Homemade French Fries

 - Drain the potatoes well.
 Using paper towels, pat the potatoes thoroughly to dry.

-- Fry the potatoes, about one-third at a time, until tender in the centers and edges are crisp and golden, about 5 to 6 minutes, turning once.
+- Fry the potatoes, about one-third at a time, until tender in the centers and edges are crisp and golden brown, about 5 to 6 minutes, turning once.

 - Using a slotted spoon, carefully remove the fries from the hot oil and transfer to clean paper towels to drain.
 Sprinkle with salt, if desired.
 Keep the cooked fries warm on a baking pan in the oven while frying remaining potatoes.
 Click here for more tips on deep-fat frying.